Roman-Tarasiuk/WindowsTools/README.md

 - crop images;<br>
 - other stuff.<br>
 <br>
-&#42; Look at <a href="https://github.com/Roman-Tarasiuk/WindowsTools/wiki">Wiki</a> page of the program for additional info.
+&#42; Look at the <a href="https://github.com/Roman-Tarasiuk/WindowsTools/wiki">Wiki</a> section of the project for additional info.